The Department undertook this review in response to growing public concern that whale carcasses left or buried on beaches attract sharks.

 Land managers are responsible for managing deceased whales on the land or water they manage.
 In New South Wales, local councils, National Parks and Wildlife Service, Crown Lands and the Department of Primary Industries (Fisheries) generally manage this land.

 The report recommends that National Parks and Wildlife Service will provide a central advisory service as subject matter experts to other land managers when they need to deal with deceased whales on their land.
-The flowchart and the checklist provides practical guidance to assist land managers, ensuring deceased whales are managed safely and effectively.
+The flowchart and the checklist provide practical guidance to assist land managers, ensuring deceased whales are managed safely and effectively.

 No more burying deceased whales in urban or high visitations areas

-To address community concerns about sharks a precautionary approach is recommended.
+To address community concerns about sharks, a precautionary approach is recommended.
 Land managers should leave deceased whales in situ to decompose naturally, unless the carcass is in an urban or high visitation area.

 In urban and high visitation areas the preferred management option is to remove deceased whales, except where the beach is not accessible by the machinery needed to transport a carcass to landfill, or where carcass removal would pose a high risk to the health and safety of responders.